ChrisZie/HugoSymphony/content/_index.md

     graph: 1
     data: 80%
     bar: 2
-    question2: of vistors to your website will just leave if your website is not secure or takes longer than 3 seconds to load?
+    question2: of vistors to your website will **just** **leave** if your website is not secure or takes longer than 3 seconds to load?
-    answer: 'Beautiful, fast, and secure websites guarantee that you are not forgotten.
+    answer: 'Beautiful.
+Fast.
+Secure.
+These 3 things guarantee that you and your goals are never forgotten.
-    <br><br>We design websites that optimize user experience,
+    <br><br>Our designs focus on one thing only: User Experience. **That** is how you
-    increasing your ranking on Google, and vastly growing your number of visitors, donors, and volunteers.'
+    raise your ranking on Google, getting you all the visitors, donors, and volunteers you could ever need.'

   - name: Digital Marketing
     icon: "images/responsive.svg"